ingvarch/lab-devops/Lab1.md

 # Bonus:
 * Improve the the above setup by considering the use of SSL certificates
 * How to provisioning better using docker-compose or kubernetes and why do that?
+* Create a staging environment for running integration tests as part of the build process and publish results to jenkins job

 # Providing your contribution
 * Create a pull-request on this repository that contains, the following: